 In order to obtain advice for a DWP benefit fraud interview, you have to satisfy a very stringent means test and sign a legal aid form in advance.
 Legal aid for such cases is limited to those on a low income.
 If you do not qualify for such advice, you will have to pay privately for any advice and/or representation.

 Legal aid for a case in the Magistrates Court is means tested.
 In general terms, if you earn more than £21000, you are unlikely to qualify for legal aid unless you can show exceptional hardship.
 It is essential that you complete the appropriate legal aid application forms in advance of your first court hearing so that your application can be considered before you appear at court.
 You will need to provide documentary proof of your income and outgoings unless you are in receipt of a “passporting” benefit such as Jobseekers Allowance or Income Support when you automatically pass the means test.

-Legal aid is also subject to a merits test so that legal aid is not generally granted for very minor offences.
+Legal aid is also subject to a merits test so that legal aid is not generally granted for very minor offences, particularly if the offence cannot lead to a prison sentence.
 If you are to appear in the Magistrates Court you should speak to a solicitor about legal aid as soon as possible.

 If you arrive at court unrepresented and have not previously applied for legal aid, in some cases, you are able to obtain the advice of a duty solicitor at court.

 Once a decision has been made that your case will ultimately be heard at the Crown Court, legal aid will usually be granted subject to a contribution dependent on an assessment of your means.